SURREAL ADVENTURES

 [10] That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 John 3:6 (KJV).
 Flesh in the Greek, (σάρξ), carries the meaning of a world that has separated itself from divine grace.

-[22] What I stated here expresses one of G.I.
+[11] This sums up one of G.I.
 Gurdjieff’s primary teachings.
-He uses the word it when speaking of the ego-self because it is not you, but a distortion of your divine Self.
-Also, Peter Rhodes' book, Aim: The Workbook, excels in examining these concepts while making practical applications.
-He quotes extensively from Gurdjieff in conjunction with certain writings from Swedenborg.
+He often uses the word it when speaking of the ego-self because it is not you, but a distortion of your divine Self.

 [12] Allegedly, Socrates (470-399 BC) made this statement at his trial before being sentenced to death, as stated in Plato’s Apology.